neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 - Finally, I got [this backpack that converts to a pannier][backpack-pannier] ($180, 30L), and it's been very useful.

 #### Cockpit Bags <a id="cockpit-bags"></a>
-I love [Revelate's "Mountain Feedbags"][revelate-feedbag]; I've put a pair on most of my bikes:
+I love [Revelate's "Mountain Feedbags"][revelate feedbag]; I've put a pair on most of my bikes:

 ![Biking on 6th Ave with battery in feedbag charging phone mounted on handlebars](https://user-images.githubusercontent.com/465045/110157461-31ebf800-7db6-11eb-85e2-cde1656df909.png)